simsam8/inf265_project3/report.md

 | Train accuracy | 9.7% | 10.15% |
 | Validation accuracy | 9.6% | 10.10% |

-As expected, the LSTM-based models performed slightly better than the RNN-based ones, which we think is likely due to the fact that LSTMs are more robust, e.g. they can handle much longer input sequences because they don't suffer from exploding gradients.
+The LSTM-based models performed slightly better than the RNN-based ones, which we think is likely due to the fact that LSTMs are more robust, e.g. they can handle much longer input sequences because they don't suffer from exploding gradients.
 In the context of natural language processing, it is very beneficial to be able to "remember" information from the start of a long input sequences.

 ### Selection
 Overall, the grid search determined that these were the optimal hyperparameters: